-The genesis of Vertige backs up the yard's it: a highly customised interior, with guest philosophy: the owner saw a model for the 49 metre Tankoa S501 displacement series, fell in love with it, signed the contract in early 2015 and received his new superyacht in 2017.
+The genesis of Vertige backs up the yard's 49 metre Tankoa S501 displacement series, fell in love with it, signed the contract in early 2015 and received his new superyacht in 2017.
 She is the yard's second completed build after the 70 metre Suerte, launched in 2015.
 It also has a 72 metre under construction.
-"All of the hull models and projects we propose are engineered, tested and ready to be built," says Michel Karsenti, sales director at Tankoa.
-"We encourage owners to customise interior layouts and furnishings, but having the hull models ready and tested saves time for everyone."
+"All of the hull expanded and now do the cutting and metalworking in Sestri," says Karsenti.